a-g-hantash/log-analysis-project/README.md

 [VirtualBox](https://www.virtualbox.com/) - An open source virtualization product by Oracle.

-[Git](http://git-scm.com/) - An open source version control system (VCS)
+[Git](http://git-scm.com/) - An open source version control system (VCS).

 [Python3](https://www.python.org/downloads/release/python-371/) - The code uses version 3.7.1 of Python

+**Important Notes:**
+1. For Mac and Linux users, the default terminal works fine.
+For Windows users, Git Bash is recommended.
-[Important Note] Up to date, VirtualBox Version 5.1 is the most stable with the Vagrant environment.
-Moreover, if you are running on a Windows Operating System, Vagrant Version 1.9.2 is the most stable.
+2. Up to date, VirtualBox Version 5.1 is the most stable with the Vagrant environment.
+3. If you are running on a Windows Operating System, Vagrant Version 1.9.2 is the most stable.

 ## Running the Code
 To run the code, follow the steps below: